 In addition to the requirements listed on the Apply and Additional Materials pages, international students must also include TOEFL and/or IELTS scores.

-- The required minimum TOEFL score of 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing) will be required for 2016-2017 applicants.
-The required minimum IELTS score of 7.0 (with at least 6.5 in each of its four sections) will be required for 2016-2017 applicants.
+- The required minimum TOEFL score of 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing) will be required for 2019-2020 applicants.
+The required minimum IELTS score of 7.0 (with at least 6.5 in each of its four sections) will be required for 2020-2021 applicants.
+The program codes for sending exam scores is 2927.

 - International students whose primary language of academic instruction is English and/or those who have successfully graduated from a U.S.-based university are eligible to have this requirement waived.